 Notes: Introduced in 1932, the Gibson L-7 was Gibson's most popular professional sized archtop, and the last noncutaway example rolled off the line in 1955.
 Identical in all but cosmetics to the costly L-5, the L-7 has been highly prized by working players ever since for it's warmth, projection and playability.

 A handsome original example, this guitar was built in the first full year for the modern Gibson script logo.
 It combines the clear, open voice of a well seasoned spruce soundboard with a handsome carved bubble maple back, and tiger flame maple neck.
 The body features a subtly feathered classic sunburst finish remarkably free of pick or buckle wear.
-Some smooth thumbwear is a sure sign of its long playing career, as well as some arm wear on the lower bass side.
+Some smooth thumbwear is a sure sign of its long playing career, along with some scattered finish nicks, and some arm wear on the lower bass side.

 Remarkably lightweight, the guitar tips the scales at just 5lb.
 6oz. and rests nimbly on the lap or the strap.
 Neck angle and bridge height are both excellent, all binding is original and tight to the body, and the classic full C profile neck has smooth low action over fine pro fretwork, with a fresh high-precision setup.
 Open and well balanced, the guitar has the deeply resonant voice of a finely aged soundboard, with exceptional clarity, projection and punch.

 Complete with its original arched brown Gibson plush lined hardshell case, this L-7 is the perennial best buy in a professional sized Gibson acoustic archtop.
 Peerless performance, at an unbeatable price for the practical player.
 One only: call now.